Overcoming temperature limits in the optical cooling of solids using light-dressed states

-Acoustic phonons cause transitions between states in each manifold due to the intramanifold coupling\ \cite{kepesidis_cooling_2016} They also affect the energy separation of the manifolds due to the intermanifold deformation-potential coupling\ \cite{norambuena_quantifying_2020,norambuena_microscopic_2016} The phonons have a super-Ohmic spectral density; we take the form \cite{norambuena_microscopic_2016,norambuena_quantifying_2020} $J(\omega)=2A\omega_c^{-2}\omega^3 e^{-\omega/\omega_c}$ with $A=0.0275$ and $\omega_c=2\pi\;\mathrm{rad\;ps^{-1}}$.
+Acoustic phonons cause transitions between states in each manifold due to the intramanifold coupling~\cite{kepesidis_cooling_2016} They also affect the energy separation of the manifolds due to the intermanifold deformation-potential coupling~\cite{norambuena_quantifying_2020,norambuena_microscopic_2016} The bath has a super-Ohmic spectral density, reflecting the density-of-states of the acoustic phonons and the frequency dependence of the electron-phonon coupling.
+We use the expression \cite{norambuena_microscopic_2016,norambuena_quantifying_2020} $J_p(\omega)=2A\omega_c^{-2}\omega^3 e^{-\omega/\omega_c}$ with $A=0.0275$ and $\omega_c=2\pi\;\mathrm{rad\;ps^{-1}}$.
 We include only the bulk phonon contribution relevant to our results, neglecting the local phonons which have much higher energies.
-The intermanifold coupling has been modelled \ \cite{kepesidis_cooling_2016} using the same form of $J(\omega)$ but with $A=0.073$, reflecting the difference in matrix elements.
+The intermanifold coupling has been modelled~\cite{kepesidis_cooling_2016} using the same form of $J_p(\omega)$ but with $A=0.073$, reflecting the difference in matrix elements.
 We include this difference in the ratio $f^u_k/g_k$ and for simplicity take $f_k^u=f_k^g$.

-An equation-of-motion for the reduced density matrix of the SiV can be obtained using the Born-Markov approximation\ \cite{breuer_theory_2007}, which is well justified in the parameter regimes we consider.
-The general form we use here is given in\ \cite{murphy_laser_2022}, where we also present the general form for the mean heat current obtained using the method of full counting statistics\ \cite{esposito_nonequilibrium_2009}.
-In our case this heat current $J$ is that from the phonons to the SiV.
-We include the radiative decays using standard Lindblad dissipators\ \cite{breuer_theory_2007}, one for each transition from one of the $u$ states to one of the $g$ states.
+An equation-of-motion for the reduced density matrix of the SiV can be obtained using the Born-Markov approximation~\cite{breuer_theory_2007}, which is well justified in the parameter regimes we consider~\cite{supplement}.
+The general form we use here is given in~\cite{murphy_laser_2022,supplement}, along with the form for the mean heat current, from the phonons to the SiV, obtained using the method of full counting statistics~\cite{esposito_nonequilibrium_2009}.
+The contribution to the heat current from phonon absorption is $J_{ab} = \sum_{ij} J_{ij}$, where $\nu_{ji}=E_j-E_i$ are transition energies between the eigenstates of $H_S$, $J_p(\omega)$ is the phonon spectral density, and $n(\omega)=(e^{\beta\omega}-1)^{-1}$ the occupation.
+We include the radiative decays using standard Lindblad dissipators~\cite{breuer_theory_2007}, one for each transition from one of the $u$ states to one of the $g$ states.
 We neglect differences in the rates of the different decays, which are factors of order one, and take them all to have rate $\gamma_0=1\;\mathrm{ns^{-1}}$\cite{sternschulte_1681-ev_1994,wang_single_2005}.
 We drop the Lamb shift terms, which are negligible, but do not make the secular approximation.
-Although it would be valid for strong driving, it fails for weak resonant driving, and we wish to treat both regimes.
-We note that although it has been argued to be necessary\ \cite{dumcke_proper_1979,gonzalez_testing_2017}, calculations without it nonetheless give accurate results\ \cite{murphy_laser_2022,liu_coherences_2021,eastham_bath-induced_2016-1,hartmann_accuracy_2020}.